Gunfight erupts in north Afghan city over police chief's appointment

 MAZAR-I-SHARIF, Afghanistan (Reuters) - A gunbattle erupted on Thursday between Afghan forces and supporters of a powerful politician in the northern city of Mazar-i-Sharif who rejected the appointment of a new provincial police chief by President Ashraf Ghani, officials said.

-At least five civilians and two security force personnel were wounded in the clash, the latest in a series of stand-offs between Ghani and Atta Mohammad Noor, the former governor of Balkh province who has repeatedly defied Ghani’s attempts to retain control over his northern stronghold.
+At least five civilians and two security force personnel were wounded in the clash, the latest in a series of stand-offs between Ghani and Atta Mohammad Noor, who built up unrivalled power as governor of Balkh province for more than a decade.

 Noor is a leading figure in Jamiat-e Islami, a party that represents Afghanistan’s Tajik minority.
-He served as Balkh’s governor for more than a decade.
+A former commander in the anti-Soviet Mujahiddin and considered one of the richest men in Afghanistan, he has faced repeated accusations of corruption, which he denies.

+He has continued to defy Ghani’s attempts to retain control over his northern stronghold since stepping aside last year in a deal that allowed him to choose the new provincial police chief.

+Several officials in Balkh appointed by Ghani have complained at being blocked from taking up their posts by the refusal of local authorities to recognize their appointments.

-Noor accused Ghani of trying to remove a potential rival and divide Jamiat by appointing his supporters to powerful posts to manipulate the presidential elections in July.
+Noor has accused Ghani of trying to remove a potential rival and divide Jamiat by appointing his supporters to powerful posts to manipulate the presidential election in July.

+The stand-off underlines how far the president’s authority has been challenged.
 Last month, a governor of the northern province of Samangan defied an attempt by Ghani to remove him.

-In a statement posted online, Noor called on city residents to keep shops and markets closed.
+In a statement online, Noor called on residents to keep shops and markets closed.
 He said Ghani must withdraw the appointment of Abdul Raqib Mobarez as the province’s new police chief.

-The deadlock has highlighted a fractious political climate and Ghani’s attempts to retain control over provinces and opposition leaders ahead of an expected close election.
+He also rejected the appointment of Abdul Latif Sahak’s as head of the agency running the trade post of Hairatan, the border crossing into Uzbekistan that controls a significant slice of Afghanistan’s foreign trade.

+Noor called him a “thief and a smuggler”.
+Sahak dismissed his accusations as “baseless” and said he had been appointed after a competitive process by government ministries.

 “The presidential palace has always been plotting conspiracies with its arbitrary policies.
 I ask all residents, men and women, of Balkh to be fully ready for defending their dignity,” said Noor.